EagleEye1107/MRI-brain-images-dataset-preprocessing/README.md

 </p>

 - **HE** approach equalizes the intensity values to full range of the histogram to get an enhanced output.
 It increases the brightness and contrast of each pixel giving rise to dynamic range expansion
-- **But**, it does not consider the mean brightness of the input image into account, will gives rise to flattening of the output image histogram, false coloring, annoying artifacts in background, unnatural enhancement, excessive change in brightness, most importantly decreasing the contrast and no brightness preservation.
+- **But**, it does not consider the mean brightness of the input image into account, it gives rise to flattening of the output image histogram, false coloring, annoying artifacts in background, unnatural enhancement, excessive change in brightness, most importantly decreasing the contrast and no brightness preservation.
 - To solve that, I needed to partition the input picture histogram into multiple sub-parts using the average intensity of the pixels.
 - More precisely, I did it **Recusively => RMSHE**.